How to Make Your Sales Representative Resume Work for You

 To make things clear, let’s learn some salary numbers.

-Thus, the median annual wage for sales representatives selling wholesale and manufacturing products was $56,970 (May 2017).
-When for selling technical and scientific products, their median annual wage of the sales representative was $78,830 (May 2017).
+Thus, the median annual wage for sales representatives selling wholesale and manufacturing products was $62,070 (2020).
+When selling technical and scientific products, the median annual wage of the sales representative was $86,650 (2020).
+Find more info here.

 In fact, the overall employment of wholesalers and manufacturing sales representatives is planned to grow 5% from 2016 to 2026.
 This is something, right?